ogivuk/transmission-docker/README.md

    * this step is necessary as docker volume mount will lose the default config file in the container.
    * in this way you can later edit and preserve the config file.
    * the provided configuration **is not secure**, and you should consider enabling the rpc authentication and the host whitelist.
-   * `~/Downloads/transmission/config` is a suggested location of the transmission configuration directory on the host, replace with other if desired.
+   * `~/Downloads/transmission/config` is a suggested location of the transmission configuration directory on the host, replace with another if desired.

 2. Run a container: